Clovis Heimsath

-Clovis Heimsath, FAIA (born 1930 in New Haven, Connecticut) is an American architect with significant contributions to both architectural scholarship and modern architecture, particularly in Texas.
-He was educated at Yale, where he was an editorial associate of campus humor magazine The Yale Record.
+Clovis Heimsath, FAIA (October 25, 1930 – October 10, 2021) was an American architect with significant contributions to both architectural scholarship and modern architecture, particularly in Texas.
+He was born in New Haven, Connecticut and educated at Yale, where he was an editorial associate of campus humor magazine The Yale Record.
+Heimsath died on October 10, 2021, at the age of 90.